greentfrapp/project-asimov/guide_bias_i.md

 ### Google Image Search

+Most of us have had experience with Google Image search.
+Maybe it was to find some stock photos.
+Or maybe it was to look up what some exotic animal looked like.
+One thing we might have noticed is that the search results often give us stereotypical images of our query.
+Searching "playground" would give us photos of the classic outdoor playground with small slides and steps.
+Searching "bedroom" would return photos of nicely made beds and tidy rooms that would seem perfectly natural in a furniture catalogue.

-Studies have found that Google's Image Search perpetuated and exacerbated gender and racial stereotypes <dt-cite cite="otterbacher2017competent,kay2015unequal"></dt-cite>.
-Let's take the simple and vivid example of Google's Image Search for the term "CEO".
-In April 2015, a Google Image search for the term "CEO" returned results dominated by white male figures.
-Although to Google's credit, current searches appear to be more diverse (see below).
+Interestingly and unfortunately, such stereotypes go beyond objects and places, extending to queries of people as well.
+Studies have found that Google's Image Search perpetuated and exaggerated gender and racial stereotypes for certain keywords, such as "CEO", "doctor" and "nurse" <dt-cite cite="otterbacher2017competent,kay2015unequal"></dt-cite>.
+We know that these words are gender-neutral.
+But most of us might also know that these words tend to embody certain stereotypes, such as the male doctor and the female nurse.
+Let's consider the simple and vivid example of Google's Image Search for the term "CEO".

+In April 2015, a Google Image search for the term "CEO" surfaced results that were manifestations of both racial and gender biases.
+An overwhelming majority of the images were photos of white males in suits.
+Since these biases have been flagged by several researchers, they appear to have been mitigated somewhat and a recent search shows a far more diverse result (see below).

 <div>
 <img src="{{ "/assets/guide/images/ceo_old.jpg" | relative_url }}" alt="Google Image Search for CEO in April 2015.">